 Meredith and Austin both work for Reason TV, the video arm of the fifty-year-old politics and culture magazine Reason.
 Meredith is the Director of Special Projects, while Austin is a senior producer focusing on viral comedy.

 Born and raised in San Diego, Adam Lee made the move to Los Angeles to attend Loyola Marymount University where he graduated Cum Laude from the university's honors program and earned a Bachelor of Arts degree in Film Production.
 Adam’s visual talents garnered him both the Ian Connor Award for Excellence in Cinematography and a nomination for the ASC Heritage Award.
-Upon graduating, Adam began working in the commercial industry for such brands as Google, Amazon, Yahoo, Proctor & Gamble, Neutrogena and American Express.
+Upon graduating, Adam began working in the commercial industry for such brands as Google, Amazon, Yahoo, Procter & Gamble, Neutrogena and American Express.
 Having completed eight feature films and over a dozen shorts, Adam has grown to be a highly sought after Director of Photography and is currently represented by WPA.

 RD Delgado is a Producer and Entrepreneur based in Los Angeles, CA. His work spans from Film and Documentaries to emerging storytelling platforms including Augmented Reality.
 He was a producer on the feature film American Skin, an urban drama which recently had its World Premiere at the Venice Film Festival.
 RD founded the award-winning Beggar Kings Entertainment, a modern production company focused on good stories, good storytelling, and good storytellers.
 RD is a member of the Producers Guild of America and the Academy of Television Arts & Sciences.